juaneacha/whats-with-a-broken-car/README.md

 # Data Processing
 - Exploratory Analysis
-  - Number of property postings by state is mapped
+    - Number of complaints by manufacturer are graphed
-  - Average house price by state is plotted
+    - Complaints per part are graphed
-  - Real GDP annual growth by state is graphed
+    - Issues per mile and year are graphed
-  - Personal income annual growth by state is graphed
+    - Complaints for Zero mile vehicles are graphed
-  - Real GDP and personal income by state are compated
+    - Number of complaints per year are graphed

 ----
 # Dashboard